UniStuttgart-VISUS/implicit-topology/Readme.md

     path/to/mmconsole -p "theisel.mmprj" -i Theisel3D inst

 Using the GUI, you can modify the parameters, run the computations, and visualize the results.
+To just load the results provided in the data folder, expand `::inst::implicit_topology1` in the GUI, press the `load_computation` button, and follow up by starting the computation by clicking on `start_computation`.

 ## Citing MegaMol